-Many people trade cryptocurrencies on exchanges, but there are other options through which to trade by speculating price movements such as Contracts For Difference (CFD), prediction, futures trading, options contracts and binary options.
+Many people trade cryptocurrencies on exchanges, but there are other options through which to trade by speculating price movements such as Contracts For Difference (CFD), prediction, futures trading, options contracts, and binary options.

 CFDs are derivatives that work in the form of contracts between traders and brokerage firms and are a popular method of shorting cryptocurrencies.
 Those in this kind of contract do not actually own the underlying asset but will be buying the right to receive the difference between the current value of an asset and future value (price).

 The trader receives the difference when their prediction is correct according to his or her predetermined position and pays the broker the difference if their prediction is negative.
-Since you do not own or keep the actual digital asset, it is also not possible to withdrawal it from the exchange and there is no wallet.
+Since you do not own or keep the actual digital asset, it is also not possible to withdraw it from the exchange and there is no wallet.
 This comes with some advantages because you will not care about wallets or anything technical about avoiding hacks etc.

-The exception is with Bitmex and Deribit platforms on which you can deposit and withdraw actual crypto currency.
+The exception is with Bitmex and Deribit platforms on which you can deposit and withdraw actual cryptocurrency.

 CFDs are common in the traditional markets as shares, indices, forex, and now in cryptocurrencies.
 They all tend to work the same.
 And because they are known as the best methods for day trading cryptocurrencies, below are a couple of ways on how to trade cryptocurrencies with CFDs.